Is Marbella property a good investment?

 +

 Long-let gross yields on the Costa del Sol typically run 2.5–3.5% in prime areas (Golden Mile, Sierra Blanca, frontline beach) and 3.5–4.5% in mid-market areas (Nueva Andalucía, Guadalmina, Atalaya, Estepona).
 Net yields after management, IBI, community fees, maintenance and non-resident income tax settle 1–1.5 percentage points below gross.
-Short-let gross yields can reach 5–8% in the right locations with VFT licensing, with net yields around 3.5–5% after management (18–25% of gross), VAT and operating costs.
+Short-let gross yields can reach 5–8% in the right locations with VUT registration, with net yields around 3.5–5% after management (18–25% of gross), VAT and operating costs.

 What are the best areas in Marbella for capital appreciation?